Security Analysis of the Open Banking Account and Transaction API Protocol: Background

-An AnB specification comprises of several sections.
-The \emph{Types} section declares the different identifiers used in the protocol.
-This includes the agents, constant and variable (random) numbers and transparent functions.
-Transparent functions are user-defined through their signature, thereby abstracting from their implementation details (\textit{i.e.}~they are uninterpreted).
-The \emph{Knowledge} section describes the initial data each agent has before running the protocol.
-Fresh values, The information flow is described in the \emph{Actions} section, where details about messages exchanged by agents are specified.
-Furthermore, the model can be used to verify specific security properties, such as (weak and strong) authentication and secrecy goals: \begin{itemize}[noitemsep] \item \textbf{A weakly authenticates B on M}: agent A has evidence that the message M has been endorsed by agent B with the intention to send it to A (i.e. non-injective agreement~\cite{Lowe97}); \item \textbf{A authenticates B on M}: weak authentication plus evidence of the freshness of the message M (i.e injective agreement~\cite{Lowe97}); \item \textbf{M secret between A, B}: message M is kept secret among listed agents. \end{itemize}
+Furthermore, the model can be used to verify specific security properties (\verb'Goals' section), such as (weak and strong) authentication and secrecy goals: \begin{itemize}[noitemsep] \item \verb'A weakly authenticates B on M': agent A has evidence that the message M has been endorsed by agent B with the intention to send it to A (i.e., non-injective agreement~\cite{Lowe97}); \item \verb'A authenticates B on M': weak authentication plus evidence of the freshness of the message M (i.e., injective agreement~\cite{Lowe97}); \item \verb'M secret between A, B': message M is kept confidential among the listed agents. \end{itemize}

-The formal model captures the protocol requirements~\cite{website:OB_PIS_v3.1.1}.
-While the Open Banking API describes in details the information-flow, it lacks definitions of security goals that the exchanges between agents are meant to convey.
-Therefore, part of our work consisted in identifying suitable goals for the protocol model.
+While the Open Banking Account and Transaction API protocol describes in detail the information flow ~\cite{website:OB_AIS}, it lacks an explicit definition of the security goals that the exchanges between agents are meant to convey.
+Therefore, one of our tasks consisted of identifying suitable goals for the protocol model.

-For the verification, we used the Open-Source Fixed-Point Model-Checker (OFMC)~\cite{moedersheim2009open}, a symbolic model-checker supporting the AnB notation.
-Moreover, the AnBx Compiler and Code Generator~\cite{anbx2015} was used to pre-process the model to benefit from a stricter type system and support the extension to AnB that allows named expression abstractions (\emph{Definitions} section).